CieloHX/DongTai-Doc-en/doc/tutorial/plugin.md

 b.
 Access the application with the following URL `http://localhost:8080/demo/cmdi?var1=l&var2=s`.
 While the vulnerability was triggered, it will be shown on the vulnerabilities list.

-Developer also can review the futher information about the vulnerability from `Detail`.
+Developer also can review the futher information about the vulnerability from `Details`.

   ![demo_plugin_springboot](https://hxsecurity.github.io/DongTai-Doc/doc/assets/en_us/Demo_plugin-vul-list.png)